brandur/sorg/content/passages-drafts/002-japan.md

 name.

 The village has a narrow main road with nine bath houses built along it.
-Most of the onsens don't have reception areas; instead there are two doors leading to the men's and women's baths that lead right off the street.
-Visitors get a master key from the _ryokan_ (a traditional Japanese inn) they're staying at and travel up and down the street visiting each one.
-Most are clothed only in _yukata_ robes, with _geta_ sandals clacking against the stone as they walk.
+Most of them don't have reception areas;
+instead there are two doors leading to the men's and women's baths that lead right off the street.
+Visitors get a master key from the _ryokan_ (a traditional Japanese inn) where they're staying and travel up and down the street visiting each one.
+Most are clothed only in _yukata_ robes, with _geta_ sandals clacking against the stone as they make their slow journeys.
 It's said to be good fortune to make it to all nine of the baths in one day.

 ![Shibu Onsen](/assets/passages/002-japan/shibu-onsen@2x.jpg)

-We couldn't do the normal tour because we didn't have a place to stay overnight, but we found a small ryokan that let us in to use their onsens for a few hours.
-The place looked to be about two hundred years old, but the age just added to the character -- the history in every ancient tile and board of wood was palpable.
-In some cases the mineral formations on pipes were two inches high -- buildup caused by years of carrying the raw yield of the Earth.
+We couldn't do the normal tour because we didn't have a place to stay overnight, but we found a small ryokan that let us in to use their onsens (plural, there were about five in the building) for a few hours.
+The place looked to be about two hundred years old, but the age just added to the character -- the history plainly evident in every ancient tile and plank of wood was palpable.
+In some cases the mineral formations on pipes were two inches high -- a salty buildup caused by years of carrying the raw yield of the Earth.

 ### ♨ Onsens & the art of bathing (#onsens)

-The Japanese have taken advantage of their island's volcanic nature to produce thousands of onsens based around around the country.
-Onsens are just one side of the country's public paths though -- the other is its _sentō_, identical to their naturally occurring cousins but not restricted by geography -- they're filled with simple heated tap water.
+The Japanese have taken advantage of their island's volcanic nature to produce thousands of onsens around around the country, and amazingly, onsens are just one of the types of public bath in Japan.
+The other is the _sentō_, identical to their naturally occurring cousins, but not restricted by geography -- they're filled with simple heated tap water instead of from a natural well.

 Public bathing is engrained in the cultural landscape of Japan.
-Beyond just a way of getting clean, it's also a way to go relax, socialize, and if you're willing to buy into a little bit of mythos -- heal.
+Beyond just a way of getting clean, it's also a way to go relax, socialize, and if you're willing to buy into a little bit of folklore -- heal.
 Onsens are often attributed with certain healing powers based on their location and unique mix of naturally occurring minerals.